Substellar object: Substellar companion

 A substellar object may be a companion of a star, such as an exoplanet or brown dwarf that is orbiting a star.
 Objects as low as 8–23 Jupiter masses have been called substellar companions.

-Objects orbiting a star are often called planets below 13 Jupiter masses and brown dwarves above that.
+Objects orbiting a star are often called planets below 13 Jupiter masses and brown dwarfs above that.
 Companions at that planet-brown dwarf borderline have been called Super-Jupiters, such as that around the star Kappa Andromedae.
 Nevertheless, objects as small as 8 Jupiter masses have been called brown dwarfs.